Sustainable corporate governance

 ESG-driven reputational risks are explicitly reflected as basic risk scenarios in the reputational risk management and are part of the strategic corporate governance in the form of risk quantification.
 Apart from dealing with the status quo, the Deka Group ensures the proactive management especially also of ESG-related reputational risks.
 On the basis of the 3LoD Model, 1LoD identifies the reputational risk inherent in the activities it is responsible for and carries out an initial assessment – for address risks with incorporation of 2LoD as a back-office function.
 If a set risk level is exceeded, a business activity may no longer be approved.
 If 1LoD continues to pursue its plan, 2LoD – in this case in the reputation management function – must carry out an independent second assessment of the business activity.
 If this confirms a significantly high critical level from the point of view of the corporate group, the Board of Management holds the final approval authority.

-The reputational risk management mandate for the independent second assessment is handled in joint responsibility by the Risk Controlling and Board Staff & Communications units in the Reputational Risk Task Force.
+The reputational risk management mandate for the independent second assessment is handled in joint responsibility by the Non-Financial Risk and Board Staff & Communications units in the Reputational Risk Task Force.
 Their mandate comprises the independent and objective assessment of the short-term to medium-term consequences of all relevant business activities for the reputation of the Deka Group with regard to its stakeholders.
 For activities that are considered critical, there is a reservation of authority by the Board of Management or, in the case of subsidiaries, a reservation of authority by the management.
+This includes assessing the appropriateness of the transaction in light of the Deka Group’s key corporate ethics principles (see reputational risk tolerance, below).

 Definition of a reputational risk tolerance